ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Prerequisites

 You should understand the concept of a decentralized network before diving deeper and running your own instance of an Ethereum client.
+Take a look at our [introduction to Ethereum](/en/developers/docs/intro-to-ethereum/).

 ## What are nodes and clients?